 Presentation 2: HOT BABY: HOW EARLY LIFE INFLAMMATION PROGRAMS THE BRAIN.
 Q. Pittman ABSTRACT

 Presentation 3: ADAPTATION OF THREAT-RELATED NEUROBIOLOGY FOLLOWING EARLY PARENTAL DEPRIVATION.
 N. Tottenham ABSTRACT

 Presentation 4: EFFECT OF JUVENILE STRESS ON ASSOCIATIVE PLASTICITY AND MEMORY.
-S. Sajikumar ABSTRACT
+S. Sajikumar, R. Raghuraman ABSTRACT

 Presentation 5: RUNNING AWAY FROM LONELINESS: CAN EXERCISE IMPROVE ANXIETY STEMMING FROM SOCIAL ISOLATION?
 C.J.
 Perry, K. Drummond, M. Waring and J. H. Kim.
 ABSTRACT